MinaProtocol/mina/rfcs/0019-storing-client-data.md

 # Summary

 The Coda protocol contains many different types of objects (blocks, transactions, accounts) and these objects have relationships with each other.
 A client communicating with the protocol would often make queries involving the relationship of these objects (i.e. Find the 10 most recent transactions that Alice sent after sending transactions, TXN).
 This RFC will discuss how we can take advantage of these relationships by using relational databases.
 This will accelerate our process in writing concise and maintainable queries that are extremely performant.
+We will further more discuss the data flow that connects the daemon to these storage components and make efficient queries.
 We will also discuss the pros and cons of using this new design.

 # Motivation